New to Van Clarke? Subscribe to our newsletter for 15% off your first order. Start your haircare journey today.

 A lot of chronic disease is the result of modern lifestyles, and the focus is shifting to healthspan, and where we can proactively work to retain better natural health.
 The choices we make today will affect our mobility and vitality in later life, so by adopting healthier lifestyles, we increase our chances of participating more fully in life in the ways we choose.

 As society grapples with this 20–40-year longevity bonus, it’s finding that earlier and earlier sedentary retirement isn’t the best solution.
 Retirement accelerates biological decline because it sets us up for winding down rather than staying in growth mode.
-Use it or lose it.
+A case of use it or lose it.

 If not consciously proactive, leisure-based retirement can lead to: sedentary living, increased isolation, excess self-indulgence, and lack of purpose.
 All known to be harmful to human health.
 Unretirement and semi-retirement are a growing trend.